Knee Replacement and Revision

 Total knee replacement

 Arthritis of the knees is extremely common in India.
 A knee replacement offers patients a permanent solution to this painful, and often debilitating, condition.
-At MIOT International Hospital, our surgeons correct every kind of knee deformity, from the mild to the extremely severe, using the most advanced prostheses in the world, including the hi-flex knee which offers 150o flexion.
+At MIOT International Hospital, our surgeons with experience of over 12,000 knee replacements correct every kind of knee deformity, from the mild to the extremely severe, using the most advanced prostheses in the world, including the hi-flex knee which offers maximum flexion.
 Special anaesthetic techniques, with combined spinal epidural anaesthesia and nerve blocks, enable the department to offer knee replacement to the elderly with multiple, coexisting medical disease conditions.

 Computer-navigated total knee replacement